hofstadter-io/cuetorials.com/content/go-api/basics/evaluating.md

 `Subsume` will tell you if one value is an instance of another, or to say it another way, if one value is backwards compatible with another.

+In the following example, we check subsume in both directions.
+For each pair, we expect one to pass and one to fail.

 {{< codePane2
 	file1="code/go-api/basics/evaluating/subsume.go"  lang1="go"  title1="subsume.go"
 	file2="code/go-api/basics/evaluating/subsume.txt" lang2="txt" title2="go run subsume.go"